-'Welcome back' events have become an increasingly common tool in advocacy strategies, giving you the opportunity to build relationships, test agendas and cement plans for the year ahead.
+'Welcome back' events are a popular tool in advocacy strategies, presenting the opportunity to build relationships, test agendas and cement plans for the year ahead.

 Welcome back to Canberra